TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 ```
 {% endraw %}

 There's one bit of magic here that I can't explain.
 It's not documented anywhere I can see, but [both]((https://longqian.me/2017/02/09/github-jekyll-tag/)) [examples](https://peterroelants.github.io/posts/adding-tags-to-github-pages/) of manually implementing tagging that I looked at use it.
-They access the collection of posts with a specific tag by accessing an item in the site.tags array *by name*.
-Somehow that is interpreted by Jekyll/Liquid to iterate over the pairs in the array for one where the first element matches the name and to return the second element.
+They access the collection of posts with a specific tag by indexing into the site.tags array *by name*.
+Somehow that is interpreted by Jekyll/Liquid to iterate over the `[tag, pages]` pairs in the array looking for one where the first element matches the name and to return the second element.

 Each topic page can now be defined with some simple markdown.